stepfun-ai/NextStep-1/README.md

 </div>

 ## 🔥 News
 - **Feb.
-16, 2026**: The training code of NextStep-1 and the post-training blogs of NextStep-1.1 have been released.
+16, 2026**: The training code of NextStep-1 (this repo) and the post-training blogs of NextStep-1.1 ([link](https://stepfun-ai.github.io/NextStep-1/nextstep_1p1_blog/)) have been released.
 Welcome to discuss and contribute.
 Happy Lunar New Year!

 - **Feb.
 6, 2026**: NextStep-1 has been selected as **Oral Presentation** by ICLR 2026! 🎉🎉🎉

 - **Dec.
 24, 2025**: 🔥 We release **NextStep-1.1**, a text-to-image model that substantially elevates output quality through extended training and a Flow-based Reinforcement Learning (RL) post-training paradigm.
 Feel free to try with checkpoints hosted on our [HF repo](https://huggingface.co/stepfun-ai/NextStep-1.1)!

   Checkpoints are available on:
   - 🤗 **Hugging Face**:
     - Pretrain: [NextStep-1.1-Pretrain](https://huggingface.co/stepfun-ai/NextStep-1.1-Pretrain)